isomerpages/moe-northbrookssec/_admissions/2026 Sec One Posting Matters/FAQs.md

 <p></p>
 <p>Parents will be informed of their children’s eligibility via Parents Gateway.</p>
 <p></p>
-<p>Humanities subjects is offered at a more demanding level at Secondary
+<p>Humanities subjects are offered at a more demanding level at Secondary
 Two.</p>
 </div>
 </details>